OliverO2/kotlin-test-framework-prototype/README.md

 ### Considerations

-* Omit `*Each` functions and fixtures in favor of having users define their own test/suite functions?
 * Check why only the first module is reported on JVM.
 * Check whether TeamCity reporting improves missing test times on JS.
 * Check whether to use @DslMarker to avoid suite functions being available in tests.